29 MAR 2018

 Mental health is still woefully misunderstood, misrepresented and the poor cousin to other illnesses, although things are starting to change as people, companies and government start to take notice of the harsh effects it can have society.
 The most striking statistic that made me stand up and take notice is that suicide is the single biggest killer of men under 45.
 However, mental health affects us all either directly, as most of us will suffer at some point in our lives, often through life events which may affect us for shorter or longer periods, or indirectly, as we will undoubtedly have friends, colleagues, acquaintances who will be experiencing mental health challenges right now.

-My Chairman’s Challenge is to cycle from John O’Groats to Land’s End (about 920 miles) over 7 days in May.
+My Chairman’s Challenge is to cycle from John O’Groats to Land’s End (about 920 miles) over seven days in May.
 And I’ll be doing this solo.
-I’ve chosen to do this in May (the 12th until 18th) as it coincides with Mental Health Awareness Week.
+I’ve chosen to do this in May (12-18) as it coincides with Mental Health Awareness Week.

 I decided upon the challenge for a couple of reasons.
 Firstly, I wanted to do something that would really be a challenge, that I’d have to push myself and train to do and hopefully people would think so, too.
 Secondly, as a national body, I thought a challenge that crosses lots of RICS Matrics regions was nice symbolically.

-If you would like to support the RICS Matrics Chairmans Challenge, please donate here.
+If you would like to support my challenge, please donate here.